PoliticalGraveyard.com

 Merrill, Katherine A. — of Kensington, Alameda County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 2008.
 Female.
 Still living as of 2008.

 Merrill, Merle — of Auburn, Androscoggin County, Maine.
 Mayor of Auburn, Maine, 1954.
-Still living as of 1954.
+Presumed deceased.
+Burial location unknown.

 Merrill, Milton M. — of Hancock County, Ill.
-Delegate to Illinois state constitutional convention Hancock County, 1862.
+Delegate to Illinois state constitutional convention from Hancock County, 1862.
 Burial location unknown.

 Merrill, Moody — of Boston, Suffolk County, Mass.
 Republican.
 Lawyer; president of a street railway; candidate for mayor of Boston, Mass., 1890.
 Burial location unknown.